 - The mining of fossil fuels draws heavily on increasingly scarce water resources and/or pollutes them.

-32. Technology transfer would enable developing countries to leapfrog to cleaner and more efficient technologies.
+33. Technology transfer would enable low-income countries to leapfrog to cleaner and more efficient technologies.

 While ARRCC promotes the value of individuals changing their habits and thinking in response to the challenge of climate change, an enlightened public policy response is essential in order to be effective.
 This is an area of inherently moral decisions to which faith traditions can make a contribution.
 In a context of competing values such as economic ‘growth’, ARRCC has put forward policies which we believe best reflect the values held dear within the various faiths: human and ecological well-being, compassion, justice, truth-telling and respect for life.